-The landscape of the highest-paid wide receivers in the NFL seemingly shifts dramatically every single offseason.
-Who is the highest-paid WR in the NFL, and which other receivers round out the top 11 at the position?
+We see the list of highest-paid wide receivers in the NFL get shaken up almost every single offseason.
+Last year saw a lot of movement, and we expect to see some more shifting of that landscape in 2023.
+Heading into the offseason, who is the highest-paid WR in the NFL, and which other receivers round out the top 10 at the position?

 The Highest-Paid Wide Receivers in the NFL

 2) Davante Adams, Las Vegas Raiders | AAV: $28.25 million

 After being traded, Davante Adams signed a five-year contract worth $140 million.
 Just $22.75 million was guaranteed at signing, with another $42.92 million becoming guaranteed in 2023.

 However, the way Adams’ contract is set up makes it hard for the Raiders to move on before that money becomes guaranteed.
 Doing so would leave behind $31.4 million in dead money, compared to a cap number of just $14.74 million.

 The value of Adams’ contract really becomes known in the final three years.
 His cap number will jump to $25.35 million in 2024 and then all the way up to $44.1 million in 2025.

 It seems unlikely we’ll ever see him hit that cap number, so this will essentially end up being a three-year deal worth just over $22 million annually.
 Those final two years will serve as leverage for Adams and his agent to push for a new contract.

 3) DeAndre Hopkins, Arizona Cardinals | AAV: $27.25 million

 DeAndre Hopkins’ contract may put him third on the list of the highest-paid wide receivers in the NFL, but the AAV numbers were arguably more about grabbing headlines than anything else.
 The 2023 season is set to be the start of the two-year extension worth $54.5 million.